jonromero/jonio_website/content/pages/about.md

 I was wealthy but more importantly I was never **alone**.

-Things will never be perfect but always be grateful abou the things and the people you already have.
+Things will never be perfect but always be grateful about the things and the people you already have.